DoktorShift/naughtify/README.md

 ### Introduction

 The **LNbits Balance Monitor aka.
-Naughtify** is a Python-based skript that monitors a single LNbits wallet and provides notifications via Telegram.
+Naughtify** is a Python-based Flask App that monitors a single LNbits wallet and provides notifications via Telegram.
 It checks wallet balances, tracks changes, and fetches transaction details to keep you updated on your LNbits activity.
+Newly introduced you are also able to use inline commands like /balance /transactions /info to gather these information when you need it.

 ### **Features Summary**